icliniq/book-doctor-appointment-wordpress-plugin/README.md

 1. Upload the folder `book-doctor-appointment-icliniq` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Options and configure the it.
+3. Go to the Options and configure it.

 Find out more at http://icliniq.com/pages/display/page/wordpress-plugin

-== Frequently Asked Questions ==

-1. What more this Plugin do for a website or a blog?

-This plugin will list doctors from icliniq.com; from a location and speciality you configure

 == Changelog ==